namishelex01/Notes/networking-study-notes.md

 IRC

-    Understand use by hackers (botnets).
+    Understand use by hackers (botnets) - simple, low bandwidth communication methods, making them widely used to host botnets

 FTP/SFTP